 Whether you want to invest in nappy sacks and a nappy bin too depends on your personal preference.
 It’s perfectly acceptable to put nappies in your normal bin as they are, just remember that it won’t always be that easy to get there straight away.
 Many councils are now offering a separate nappy waste collection area.
 Check your local council and sign up to this service if needed.

-You will also need to buy a new mattress, sheets and blankets.
-Shop around for a good deal, but don’t try not to splash out on anything you wouldn’t be comfortable with your little one having an accident in.
+You will also need to buy a new mattress, sheets, and blankets.
+Shop around for a good deal, but don’t compromise on safety and comfort.

 What’s on your list?
 With all your essentials in place, you’ll be able to sit back and eagerly anticipate your little person’s arrival.